Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 /pr-summary - Shell commands like

-!`gh pr diff`execute first - Each command’s output replaces the
+!`gh pr diff`run first - Each command’s output is substituted in place as text

-!`command`placeholder as plain text - The fully resolved content is then passed to Claude
+- The fully substituted content is sent to Claude

-Think of !`command` as a template variable.
-Since you can’t hardcode data into a skill file, it means “insert this command’s output here at runtime.”
+!`command` behaves like a template variable.
+You can’t embed data directly in the skill file, so it means “insert this command’s result here at runtime.”

 Frontmatter explained: